hapax/hapax.github.io/assets/teaching.md

 If it is a member of itself, by definition it's not a member of itself; and if it's not a member of itself, by definition it is a member of itself.
-Neither can be true, so the big set can't exist without breaking logic.
+Neither can be true, so the big set can't exist without breaking logic (i.e. generating a contradiction).

 <figure>
     <div style="text-align:center"><img src